KevDev13/KevDev13/README.md

 ## 🔭 What are you currently working on?

 Likely a project for my MSCS from [Georgia Tech](https://omscs.gatech.edu) (these are the private repos you see in my GitHub contributions).
 When I'm not working on those, I usually work on projects related to operating systems and embedded systems.

-## Git Repos

-I am currently in the process of moving all my git repos to my personal git host [here](https://git.kevingarner.net).
-I will continue to mirror all of my git repos here on GitHub.
 <!--
 **KevDev13/KevDev13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.